jBarichivich/jbarichivich.github.io/index.md

 <!--The following three objectives are addressed: (1) advance the mechanistic representation of tree-ring growth and stable isotopes in the global LSM ORCHIDEE, the terrestrial component of the IPSL ESM; (2) use tree-ring data together with eddy covariance flux measurements to improve the capability of the model to simulate the effects of changing climate, CO2 and nitrogen on forest growth and WUE; (3) provide the first climate simulations until 2100 constrained by historical forest responses.
 The constrained projections will reduce uncertainties on the feedbacks of altered tree growth and physiology on climate.-->

 ### Latest research
-> The ancient Alerce Milenario monumental tree in southern Chile is LIKELY more than 5000 years old and thus is ONE of the oldest LIVING trees on Earth as reported in [Science](https://www.science.org/content/article/world-s-oldest-tree-growing-ravine-chile).
+> The ancient Alerce Milenario monumental tree in southern Chile is LIKELY more than 5000 years old.
+This would make it ONE of the oldest LIVING trees on Earth as reported in [Science](https://www.science.org/content/article/world-s-oldest-tree-growing-ravine-chile).
 The paper is coming.
 <img src="images/AMI_1988_github_v3.jpg?raw=true"/>

 ### Latest talk